Geometric Structures Induced by Deformations of the Legendre Transform: Introduction

-In the domain of geometry, our results establish an new perspective of the generalized Legendre transform by studying its induced symplectic form and flow.
-In particular, we show how the symplectic structure induced by link functions related to the R\'{e}nyi divergence leads to a modification of what is understood as a `canonical pair,' which in turn leads to a deeper insight into the corresponding maximum entropy distributions.
-Furthermore, our results bring new insights to the relationship between the Kullback-Leiver divergence (related to the Shannon entropy), $\alpha$-divergence (related to Tsallis' entropy), and the R\'{e}nyi divergence via manifold complexification and Kalher manifolds.
+The goal of this article is to shed new light on the generalized Legendre transform by investigating its geometric implications.
+For this purpose, we characterize deformations in the Legendre transform and relate them with generalizations of the Bregman divergence, which are naturally associated with curved statistical manifolds.
+By leveraging these tools, our contribution focuses on two domains: geometrical aspects related to phase-space flow and manifold complexification.
+Our results show how the symplectic structure induced by the deformed Legendre transforms leads to a modification of what is understood as a `canonical pair,' which in turn illuminates the nature of the corresponding maximum entropy distributions.
+Furthermore, our results bring new insights to the relationship between the Kullback--Leibler divergence (related to the Shannon entropy), $\alpha$-divergence (related to Tsallis' entropy), and the R\'{e}nyi divergence via manifold complexification and {K\"{a}hler} manifolds.
 The complex geometry yields new conditions on the possible values of the manifold curvature, which are closely related to holomorphic polarization.

-Additionally, our results show that the generalized Legendre transform naturally describes the thermodynamics of systems that obey non-linear constraints at the mesoscopic level --- i.e., at the level of probability distributions that reflect equilibrium conditions.
-The generalized Legendre structure on the macroscopic levels is found to play the same role relating thermodynamic quantities such as energy, temperature, and volume on such systems as the ordinary Legendre structure does on systems under linear constraints.
-Furthermore, our results show that systems under non-linear constraints also satisfy a number of standard thermodynamic results, as long as these are properly re-framed in terms of the R\'{e}nyi entropy.
-In particular, these systems still minimize free energy, obey the second law of thermodynamics, and even satisfy a detailed fluctuation theorem at a stochastic level.
+Additionally, we report on the thermodynamic aspects related to the deformed Legendre transform in Ref.~\cite{thermodynamicsKolmogorov}.
+Taken together, these results lead to a larger, unified picture that extends standard geometric and thermodynamic relationships associated with classic information-theoretic quantities such as Shannon's entropy.